Benghazi: Demographics

 Omar Al Mukhtar Street in the Italian quarter was traditionally home to an urbane demographic, before many families left the old town to resettle elsewhere in the city.
+Some, if not all of these buildings were demolished in March 2023.

 As with other cities in Libya, there is a reasonable amount of ethnic diversity in Benghazi.
 The people of eastern Libya, Benghazi included, have in the past always been of predominantly Arab descent.
 In recent times, however, there has been an influx of African immigrants into Benghazi.
 There are also many Egyptian immigrants in Benghazi.
 A small Greek community also exists in Benghazi.
 The Greek island of Crete is a short distance from Benghazi, and many families in Benghazi today bear Cretan surnames.
 There are even a few Italian-related families, left from the colonial times before World War II.

 The overwhelming majority of Libyans in Benghazi were of Berber descent until the arrival of Bani Salim (Arabic tribe).
 In the 11th century, the Sa'adi tribes from the Banu Sulyam migrated to Cyrenaica; each sub-tribe from the Sa'adi historically controlled a section of Cyrenaica.
 Benghazi and its surrounding areas were controlled by Barghathi tribe.
 In modern times, Benghazi has seen a lot of Libyans from different parts of the country move into the city, especially since the Kingdom era.
 Many came to Benghazi from Misrata.
 Thus Benghazi has always been seen as a welcoming city, a city which the local Bedouins refer to as 'Benghazi rabayit al thayih' which can be translated as, 'Benghazi raises the lost', as many immigrants who arrived from the Western Maghreb or the former Al Andalus came with little money, clothes or food and were looked after very generously by the local Bedouin population as well as those arriving following the Italian war from western Libya.